NoamNC/IP-Lookup/README.md

 ```

 **in order to get the data an API key is required.**
-to get an API key either sign up to [ipgeolocation](https://app.ipgeolocation.io/) or email me and I will provide you with my API key.
+to get an API key either sign up to [ipgeolocation's](https://app.ipgeolocation.io/) or email me and I will provide you with my API key.
 once you obtained the api key, add to the main project folder a file with the name ".env".
 in the .env file you must add the line "VUE_APP_API_KEY=...".
 after that you should run the command:
 ```
 $ npm run serve
 ```

+### Roadmap
+1. wrap app in docker for easy deployment.
+2. add unit testing.

 ### FAQ